 Oisin Murphy is the son of John and Maria Murphy and was brought up in Killarney, south west Ireland.

 Away from racing Murphy enjoys reading poetry with Silvia Plath his favourite writer.
-He also spends time helping his girlfriend Emma O'Dwyer with her show jumping.
+His current girlfriend is Lizzy Nielsen, daughter of racehorse owner Bjorn Nielsen.